Nonsurgical treatments for spine arthritis

 Nonsurgical treatments are almost always the first options a physician will recommend when helping you manage arthritis of the spine or other degenerative neck and back problems.
 That’s because nonsurgical treatment options are very often effective at managing degenerative spine conditions.
 Except in rare cases, physicians should only recommend surgery when all other nonsurgical therapies have proven ineffective.

-- Physical therapy – Often the first step in managing back and neck problems, physical therapy serves to improve flexibility and mobility while increasing strength.
-Typical physical therapy treatments include exercise, massage, electrical stimulation, heat therapy, hydrotherapy (aquatic therapy) and others.
+- Physical therapy.
+Often the first step in managing neck and back problems, physical therapy serves to improve flexibility and mobility while increasing strength.
+Typical physical therapy treatments include targeted exercises, massage, electrical stimulation, heat therapy, hydrotherapy and others.

-- Pain management – Many types of acute or chronic back pain can be alleviated with such treatments as injections, drugs and medications, spinal bracing and others.
+- Pain management.
+Many types of acute or chronic back pain can be relieved with treatments such as injections, drugs and medications, spinal bracing and others.

-- Alternative medicine – Alternative medicine is a broad term used to describe non-traditional therapies including acupuncture, acupressure, yoga, biofeedback, and more.
+- Alternative medicine.
+Alternative medicine is a broad term used to describe nontraditional therapies including acupuncture, acupressure, yoga or biofeedback.
 Although supporting research is limited, some people do report experiencing symptom relief through alternative medicine.
 Always consult your doctor when attempting new treatments.

 - Quitting smoking, as smoking impairs blood flow resulting in nutrient and oxygen loss in spinal tissues

-- Sleep on a mattress of medium firmness to reduce curvature of the spine
+- Sleeping on a mattress of medium firmness to better support the spine